lsst-tstn/tstn-017/index.rst

 The proposal to improve this aspect of the system is:

 #.
-Remove default values from the configuration schema.
+Default values remain in the configuration schema.

     - See this :download:`example schema <_static/ATSpectrograph_schema.yaml>` for the ATSpectrograph CSC.
+    - Enables simple schema evolution without requiring an immediate change to the configuration package
+    - Schema defaults remain beneficial for testing and can hold true values that are unlikely to change

 #.
 On the configuration repository there shall be a ``_base.yaml`` file defining all the base configuration values (we use "base" instead of "default").

     - See this :download:`example _base.yaml <_static/_base.yaml>` for the ATSpectrograph CSC.
+    - Ensures that all parameters are loaded from the same package

 #.
 The labels file (e.g. ``_labels.yaml``) shall continue to exist with the same format and purpose.

 #.
 Additional configuration files can provide new values for individual configuration parameters.

     - See this :download:`example configuration file <_static/ATSpectrograph_example_config.yaml>` for the ATSpectrograph CSC.